pmprosociety/authcompanion/README.md

 ### /auth/login

-Description: If the request has a valid username and password, return a JWT access token and set a refresh token (as a cookie).
+Description: If the request has a valid username and password, return a JWT access token and set a refresh token (as a http only cookie).

 **POST** Request Body:
 `{ "email":"hello@authcompanion.com", "password":"mysecretpass" }`